Brazilian Expeditionary Force: Arrival in Italy

 On July 2, 1944, the first 5,000 FEB soldiers, the 6th RCT, left Brazil for Europe aboard the USS General Mann, reaching Naples, Italy on July 16.
-Lacking weapons, equipment, and even an arrangement for barracks, they remained on the docks while waiting to join the U.S. Task Force 45 on the docks.
+Lacking weapons, equipment, and even an arrangement for barracks, they remained on the docks while waiting to join the U.S. Task Force 45.
 The poor planning and subsequent embarrassment aroused controversy in Brazilian media.
 In late July, two more transports with Brazilian troops reached Italy, with three more following in September and November 1944, and February 1945.
 One notable unit deployed was Brazil's Mountain Infantry Battalion.

 The FEB dedicated its first weeks in Italy to acquiring the proper equipment to fight on Italian terrain, and to training under American command.
 The preparation in Brazil, despite the two years' interval since the declaration of war, had proved almost worthless.
 Among the veterans of that campaign, there was a consensus that only combat could adequately prepare the soldier, regardless of the quality of training received earlier.
 In August, the troops moved to Tarquinia, 350 km north of Naples, where Clark's army was based.
 In November, the FEB joined General Crittenberger's US IV Corps.

-The Brazilians joined a multinational hodgepodge of soldiers.
+In November, the Brazilians joined a multinational hodgepodge of soldiers.
 American forces included the segregated African-American 92nd Infantry Division and the Japanese-American 442nd Infantry Regiment.
-British forces drew from across the empire, including New Zealand, Canada, India, Nepal, Mandatory Palestine, South Africa, Rhodesia, and various African colonies.
+British forces drew from across the empire, including Australia, New Zealand, Canada, India, Nepal, Mandatory Palestine, South Africa, Rhodesia, and various African colonies.
 Also under British command were soldiers from occupied countries such as Poland, Greece, and Czechoslovakia, as well as anti-fascist Italians.
 Free French forces included Senegalese, Moroccans and Algerians.

 The Germans made much of the political aspect of Brazil's presence in Italy; propaganda was targeted specifically at Brazilians, in the form of leaflets and a Portuguese-language, hour-long daily radio broadcast from Berlin Radio called Hora AuriVerde (GoldenGreen Hour).